top of page

 Straffan AFC – Leinster Football Association Junior Shield Champions 2019

-One of the most far-reaching decisions taken by the League in recent times was the move to a one Calendar year Season, which was taken in 2008.
+One of the most far-reaching decisions made by the League affiliates was the move to a summer Season, which was taken in 2008.
 Many clubs felt that the disruption of the fixture schedule due to worsening weather conditions was inhibiting the development of the game and they supported a plan formulated by the Committee to introduce the initiative for a trial period of two seasons.
-The move was made permanent at a Special General Meeting in February 2010 and the KDFL is one of just two Junior Leagues in the Country to embrace the ‘One Calendar Year’ ethos.
+The move was made permanent at a Special General Meeting in February 2010 and the KDFL was at the time one of just two Junior Leagues in the Country to embrace the ‘summer football’ ethos.

 The Current League Executive members are :-